 Why Fatal Car Crashes Happen in Las Vegas

-In 2021, there were 282.4 million vehicles and 228 million licensed drivers in the United States, according to the National Safety Council (NSC) Annual Report.
 Most drivers take every precaution to avoid crashes.
-However, drivers sometimes cause fatal car crashes in Las Vegas, and these incidents occur for many reasons, such as:
+However, drivers sometimes cause fatal car crashes.
+The National Safety Council (NSC) reported more than 37,000 fatal car accidents nationwide.
+Nearly 400 fatal car crashes occurred in Nevada, according to the latest data.
+In Las Vegas, these incidents occur for many reasons, such as:

 - Distracted Driving: Distracted driving is dangerous no matter when or where it happens.
 Distracted motorists take their eyes off the road, which can lead to a fatal accident.
 If a driver causes an accident due to a distraction, they can be held responsible for the incident.